Kim is an RN and author of the book "360 Health: Your Guide to Cancer Prevention, Healing Foods, & Total Body Wellness."

 Risk Factors for Osteoporosis

 There are numerous risk factors in the development of this disease.
 They include unchangeable things like gender, age, race, family history, body frame size, and hormonal changes.
-For example, post-menopausal women have a greater likelihood than men in developing osteoporosis.
-Being of smaller statue is a factor as well since less bone mass exists.
+For example, post-menopausal women have a greater likelihood than men of developing osteoporosis.
+Being of smaller stature is a factor as well since less bone mass exists.
 Also, low estrogen and low testosterone may decrease bone density, as may elevated thyroid hormone.